diogotcorreia/master-thesis/docs/content/ch05-results.typ

 #figure(
   caption: [Visualisation of the overall label of each issue,
-    discriminated by platform of the respective project.], )[
+    discriminated by platform of the respective project], )[
   #let x_pypi = range(2)
   #let y_pypi = (